zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/introduction.md

 If you have read most of the blog posts of zsoltnagy.eu, you can conclude that most of the articles require at least some basic knowledge about JavaScript.
 The main exception is the  [JavaScript Basics](http://www.zsoltnagy.eu/category/javascript-basics/) category.

 I wrote this book to bridge the gap between my less experienced audience and the knowledge required to understand my more advanced content on JavaScript.
 This book requires absolutely no JavaScript knowledge.

 To gain some leverage on learning JavaScript, it is important to see why it is worth learning the language in 2019 and beyond.

 - why today is the best time to get started with JavaScript,
 - what your career prospects are,
 - and why JavaScript provides you with a close to optimal learning experience in 2019.

+## The Mission of this Book

+I am on a mission to create the best JavaScript resource for beginners to learn coding in JavaScript.

+This mission was inspired by my video course ES6 in Practice, that was initially marketed to a wide audience: beginners, intermediates, and experts.
+While intermediate and expert developers really liked the resource, beginners got stuck, because pace was too fast for them, and the exercises were too demanding.

+The mission of this book is to make JavaScript understandable.
+I have no intention to replace the documentation, simply because the purpose of the documentation is to be complete.
+In the courses accompanying this book, my objective is to transform your coding skills.

+This mission will take long to accomplish, and you can also be a part of it.
+If you have any feedback, feel free to send me an email at [info@zsoltnagy.eu](mailto:info@zsoltnagy.eu).

+Let's continue with the history of JavaScript.

 ## JavaScript on the Client

 Chances are that you accessed this book via a web browser such as Google Chrome or Firefox.
 Websites that are displayed in the browser are primarily written in three languages: HTML, CSS, and JavaScript.

 HTML (Hyper Text Markup Language) describes the structure and content of a website.
 CSS (Cascading Style Sheets) works with presentation: it determines which font, colors, background images etc. are used to display the website.